 Frogger In Toy Town Accessibility Report

-Frogger In Toy Town offers 21 accessibility features in the Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 30 accessibility features for Frogger In Toy Town in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Frogger In Toy Town is a jumping and running game that updates the classic Frogger road-crossing challenge.
-You play in rich three dimensional environments with objects that interact with each other.
+You play the game in rich three dimensional environments with objects that interact with each other.
 As well as looking nice, this adds a physical dimension to the gameplay and offers hidden collectables in each level.

-Frogger In Toy Town has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Frogger In Toy Town, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Frogger In Toy Town which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Frogger In Toy Town, and offer accessibility features for Difficulty:

 Similar Games With More Accessibility Features for Getting Started